shushcat/rcopyfind_prototype/README.md

 ## Installation

-**WARNING: As of 2019-03, this C-extensions have not been implemented, so this is quite slow!**
+**WARNING: As of 2019-03, C extensions have not been implemented, so this is quite slow!**

 Add this line to your application's Gemfile: